-- Programmer's Notepad 2: an advanced plain text editor with code highlighters, code-folding capabilities and shell execution commands.
-I suppose you could call it a mini-IDE. - libgba: a set of basic types, macros and functions for use in GBA development.
-While I won't be using it here, it might be worth a look.
-Currently libgba and tonc's own code library libtonc are pretty much incompatible (multiple definitions and such), I am trying to make sure that there won't be any conflicts. - GBA examples: a set of example projects using libgba.
+- Programmer's Notepad 2: an advanced plain text editor with code highlighters, codefolding capabilities and shell execution commands.
+I suppose you could call it a mini-IDE.
+Even if you had your own editor, it is recommended that you get this one as well because both DKP's and Tonc's examples contain PN2 project files, which makes it easier to build GBA projects. - libgba: a set of basic types, macros and functions for use in GBA development.
+While I won't be using it here, it is still worth a look.
+Currently libgba and tone's own code library libtonc are pretty much incompatible (multiple definitions and such), I am trying to make sure that there won't be any conflicts. - GBA examples: a set of example projects using libgba.